GetAQuestCard.org

 • The Helpline staff will set up an appointment for you to get help filling out the application

-• An Outreach Specialist will help you fill out and submit the application, either in person or over the phone
+• A FoodShare Specialist will help you fill out and submit the application, either in person or over the phone

 Why should I speak with an outreach specialist?

-• Outreach specialists are familiar with challenging eligibility situations, like when a household has citizen and non-citizen members, college students, or varying work hours
+• FoodShare Specialists are familiar with challenging eligibility situations, like when a household has citizen and non-citizen members, college students, or varying work hours

-• You will learn about the application process, how to use the QUEST card, and connect with other services
+• You will learn about the application process, how to submit documents, and how to use the QUEST card

 • Home/